Garlic

 This section has been translated automatically.

-Spice and medicinal plant of the allium family (Alliaceae).
-The garlic bulb is a roundish to egg-shaped white bulb with a diameter of about 3.0cm and a pungent odor.
-The main bulb usually has several secondary bulbs.
-Allium sativum is the parent plant of Allii sativi bulbus , a drug that has been positively monographed by Commission E and WHO.
+Spice and medicinal plant from the allium family (Alliaceae).
+The garlic bulb is a roundish to egg-shaped white bulb with a diameter of around 3.0 cm and a pungent odor.
+Several secondary bulbs are usually attached to the main bulb.
+Allium sativum is the parent plant of Allii sativi bulbus , a drug that has been positively monographed by Commission E and the WHO.

-The EMA defines garlic as a traditional herbal medicinal product for the prevention of arteriosclerosis, also for the relief of symptoms of a cold.
+HMPC monograph: Traditional-use: traditional herbal medicinal product for the prevention of arteriosclerosis, also for the relief of symptoms of the common cold.

 The quality of garlic powder is defined in the European Pharmacopoeia (Ph.
 Eur.).

-ESCOP - Monograph: preventive against atherosclerosis, in case of elevated blood lipid levels that can be insufficiently controlled by dietary measures, supportive in case of elevated blood pressure; also in case of infections and catarrh of the upper respiratory tract.
+ESCOP - Monograph: preventive against atherosclerosis, for elevated blood lipid levels which cannot be adequately controlled by dietary measures, supportive for high blood pressure; also for infections and catarrh of the upper respiratory tract.

-Commission E: Positive monograph: support of dietary measures in case of elevated blood lipid levels and for the prevention of age-related vascular changes.
+Commission E-Monography: support for dietary measures in the case of elevated blood lipid levels and for the prevention of age-related vascular changes

-Empirical medicine: adjuvant for lowering blood pressure, digestive problems, improving vigilance, anthelmintic for pinworms.
+Empirical medicine: adjuvant for lowering blood pressure, digestive complaints, improving vigilance, anthelmintic for pinworms

 Ingredients